Kansas Deer Hunting -Northwest Kansas

 Bow friendly.
 Year round water in this arid part of Kansas.
 This lease being on a map sheet all to itself and at a distance from other map sheets of higher acreage means it receives less scouting a and hunting pressure.

-Kansas deer hunting management units 1, 3, and 7 are grouped together.
+Northwest Kansas hunting management units 1, 3, and 7 are grouped together.
 This is due to the commonality of these management units deer protective cover, food source types and open land hunting.

 Unit 7 is often considered north central Kansas.
 However, in terms of open land, limited tree cover and decreasing drainage’s unit 7 appears more like that of units 1 and 3.